andrew/ultimate-awesome/README.md

 - [awesome-blockchain](https://github.com/igorbarinov/awesome-blockchain) - Curated list of the bitcoin blockchain services.
 - [awesome-wp-speed-up](https://github.com/lukecav/awesome-wp-speed-up) - Plugins and resources to speed up and optimize your WordPress site.
 - [awesome-chatgpt-dataset](https://github.com/voidful/awesome-chatgpt-dataset) - Unlock the Power of LLM: Explore These Datasets to Train Your Own ChatGPT!.
+- [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
 - [awesome-livewire](https://github.com/imliam/awesome-livewire) - 🚀 A curated list of awesome resources related to Livewire.
 - [Awesome-Open-Vocabulary](https://github.com/jianzongwu/Awesome-Open-Vocabulary) - A Survey on Open Vocabulary Learning.
 - [awesome-aws-appsync](https://github.com/dabit3/awesome-aws-appsync) - Curated list of AWS AppSync Resources.